Oklahoma lawmakers look at tax hike to avert a teachers' strike

 Low teacher pay became a national focus after educators in West Virginia, whose pay is slightly higher than in Oklahoma, ended a nine-day strike this month that closed schools statewide, after officials approved a 5 percent pay raise for all state workers.

-“April 2 is still on,” the Oklahoma Education Association, the state’s largest union for teachers, said referring to the date when it is threatening to shut schools statewide unless funding for a raise was in place.
+“April 2 is still on,” the Oklahoma Education Association, the state’s largest teachers union, said referring to the date when it is threatening to shut schools statewide unless funding for a raise was in place.

 The Oklahoma union, which has about 40,000 members, has said it is seeking a $10,000 pay increase over three years for teachers and a $5,000 raise for support personnel.